bytedance/g3/g3proxy/doc/protocol/client/egress_path_selection.rst

 policy which the user can tell us within each connection negotiation stage.

 For path selection to work, the escapers used must support and enable it.
-Not all escapers support it, see the config documentation for each for confirmation.
+Not all escapers support it, see the config documentation for each one for confirmation.

 server support
 ==============